jazzpeh/jazzpeh.github.io/_posts/2020-04-30-longest-common-subsequence.md

 Say, if we check the first characters of each string.
 Since they matches, we can say that `1 + F(2, 2)`.

 Let's go in depth on the subproblem above.
-The value `1` is because we have a match on the first character.
-The second part `F(2, 2)` means the next iteration where we're moving to the second character for each string.
+There is an additional of `1` because we have a match on the first character.
+The second part `F(2, 2)` means that for the next iteration where we're moving to the second character for each string.

 ### Doesn't match